Steve Bannon Faces ‘Bleak’ Outlook After Indictment, CNN Legal Analyst Says

 As reported by CBC News, Bannon pleaded not guilty in court on Thursday, not long after his arrest.
 He was taken into custody while aboard Lady May — a luxury yacht — off the coast of Connecticut.

-Bannon is another in a long line of Trump associates that are facing criminal charges.
+Bannon is another in a long line of Trump associates who are facing criminal charges.
 When pressed on the indictment against his former White House Chief Strategist, Trump said he felt “badly” about the development but claimed to have not dealt with Bannon for a “long period of time.”

 Per ABC News, the real estate mogul’s former campaign chair, Paul Manafort, is currently imprisoned on an 81-month sentence related to various financial crimes.
 He is serving his time a minimum-security prison close the Scranton, Pennsylvania — the hometown of Democratic presidential nominee Joe Biden.